 Currently, Cantonese and Mandarin combined is the third most spoken non-English language in the U.S. so learners of the language could have Cantonese-speaking friends who can help them learn it.
 It is faster to learn a language when you have constant exposure to it.
 Many institutions of higher learning in the U.S. continue to offer courses in Cantonese, using Yale Romanization to facilitate learning.

-So if you cannot afford to have Cantonese language immersion in Hong Kong or Southeastern China, you can try finding friends in the Chinese community in your city.
+So if you cannot afford to have Cantonese language immersion in Hong Kong or Southeastern China, you can try finding friends in the Chinese languages community in your city.
 In you live in New York City, you’ll find many speakers in the Chinese communities in the older parts of NYC.

 If you are in the west side of the U.S., the Chinatowns in the San Francisco Bay Area, San Francisco, Oakland, Los Angeles, Temple City, Rosemead and San Gabriel.